 Early Development (ED)

 Description This condition is characterized by the recruitment of a new cohort of early successional tree species into an open area created by a stand-replacing disturbance.
-After disturbance, succession proceeds from an ephemeral herb to perennial grass-herb.
-This stage is generally only only a few years long.
-The shrub-seedling-sapling stage is next; genera present may include Arctostaphylos, Ceanothus, Prunus, Ribes, and Chamaebatia, as well as Q. vaccinifolia.
-Tree seedlings/saplings typical of the cover type can be either high or low density, depending on local environmental conditions and weather.
+After disturbance, succession proceeds from an ephemeral herb to perennial grass-herb community.
+This stage is generally only only a few years long and progresses to a shrub-seedling-sapling stage dominated by any of the following genera: Arctostaphylos, Ceanothus, Prunus, Ribes, and Chamaebatia, as well as Q. vaccinifolia.
+Tree seedlings/saplings typical of the cover type can be either high or low density depending on local environmental conditions and climate conditions following the disturbance.

-In some cases, tree seedlings may develop a nearly continuous canopy and succeed relatively quickly to mid-development conditions.
+In some cases (e.g., favorable climate conditions following the stand-replacing disturbance and a good seed source), tree seedlings may develop a nearly continuous canopy and succeed relatively quickly to mid-development conditions.
 In other cases, and more commonly on xeric or ultramafic sites, chaparral conditions may dominate and persist for long periods of time (LandFire 2007a, LandFire 2007b).

 Succession Transition